Nancy Stano, Ph.D., Strategic Learning and Development Specialist, Higher Education Services

 Dana Center Role

 Nancy leads strategy, planning, and implementation of the Center’s higher education professional learning program.
-She develops protocols and tools for scalable professional learning activities that incorporate best practices for adult learning and embody student success strategies that align with the principles of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges.
+She develops protocols and innovative tools for scalable professional learning activities that incorporate best practices for adult learning and embody student success strategies that align with the principles of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 Nancy also develops the DCMP regional approach to providing implementation assistance within Texas.

 Before Joining the Dana Center